dotMR/knowledge-base/README.md

 The concepts discussed in this document are largely distilled from the writings of Samuel Hulick [@Useronboard](https://twitter.com/useronboard).
-For further reading, visit: <http://www.useronboard.com>.
+For further reading, please visit: <http://www.useronboard.com>.

 Thank you!